DigitalLivestock/inkframe/README.md

-# InkFrame: a Smart Photoframe enabled by a Pimoroni's Inky Impression and Raspberry Pi Zero 2 W written in Python
+# InkFrame: a Smart Photo Frame enabled by a Pimoroni's Inky Impression and Raspberry Pi Zero 2 W written in Python

 ## Introduction